Information, effects, deficiency, dosage, side effects

 In addition, recipes such as a mild brew, an alcoholic extract mixed with butterfat or honey or oil are also effective for external use.

 Ashwagandha extract was risk-free in rats that received orally up to 1,500 mg per kilo over 6 months.

 Ashwagandha extract of 2,000 mg per kg body weight, which was taken daily, showed no negative effects in rats and can therefore be classified as non-toxic.

 Ashwagandha is generally harmless and has no side effects when taken in the recommended dosage.
 High amounts of Ashwagandha powder can cause abdominal pain and diarrhoea.

 Ashwagandha should not be taken during pregnancy as high amounts can lead to miscarriage.

 Because Ashwagandha acts as a mild sedative on the brain, patients should avoid alcohol, sedatives, and other anxiolytic medications while on Ashwagandha.

 Since Ashwagandha can affect the thyroid hormones, people with hypothyroidism should only take Ashwagandha under medical supervision, as the dosage of the medication may need to be adjusted.

-One of the main reasons for Ashwagandha's high effectiveness in healing the brain are its powerful antioxidants that destroy free radicals that are responsible for the aging process.
-A study published in the scientific journal "Phytotherapy Research" explains these advantages:
+One of the main reasons for Ashwagandha's high effectiveness in healing the brain are its powerful antioxidants that destroy free radicals that are responsible for the ageing process.
+A study published in the scientific journal 'Phytotherapy Research' explains these advantages: